 Widespread fake news on medical issues can be dangerous for individuals and populations.
 However, conspiracy theories and misinformation about the coronavirus SARS-CoV-2 abound.
 This project therefore focuses on investigating the informedness of the Swiss population in the event of pandemics and addresses several topical and methodological issues.

-In a first project step, we will conduct a representative online survey on the informedness of the Swiss with regard to the coronavirus.
-The focus is on gathering data on dimensions of fake news.
-Then, for the analysis, we will rely on traditional quantitative and qualitative survey analysis, as well as on “citizen science” in form of co-creation workshops.
-We will invite non-expert individuals to contribute to the qualitative analysis and interpretation stage.
-During co-creation workshops, participants will have the opportunity to engage with the survey data and are encouraged to discuss possible classifications for both the fake news and the people sharing fake news.
-Not only the final suggestions but also the justifications and deliberations occurring during the workshop will feed back into the project and enrich future analyses.
+In a first project step in 2021, the project group conducted a representative online survey on the informedness of the Swiss with regard to the coronavirus.
+The focus was on gathering data on dimensions of misinformation.
+Then, for the analysis, the project group relied on traditional quantitative and qualitative survey analysis, as well as on “citizen science” in form of co-creation workshops.
+Non-expert individuals were invited to contribute to the qualitative analysis and interpretation stage.
+During co-creation workshops, participants had the opportunity to engage with the survey data and were encouraged to discuss possible classifications for both the fake newsmisinformation and the people sharing misinformation.
+Not only the final suggestions but also the justifications and deliberations occurring during the workshop feed back into the project and enrich future analyses.

 The citizen science approach is a win-win situation, as it will not only enrich the scientific project, but also bring together different stakeholders.
 In particular, the co-creation workshops will create the opportunity for the Swiss Young Academy to engage with existing actors at the intersection of academic research and civil society.

 The project promotes inter- and transdisciplinary collaboration.
 Firstly, the project team consists of members with a diverse disciplinary background and rich experience in trans- and interdisciplinary work.
 Secondly, the aforementioned survey and co-creation workshops will actively include non-scientific members of the public in the assessment and discussion of the project.